wildducktheories/y2j/README.md

 #LIMITATIONS
 * only the subset of YAML streams that can be losslessly represented in JSON is supported. behaviour with larger subsets is undefined.
-* j2y only supports converstion of a single object or a single array on stdin, consequently jq-filters specified with yq must only produce outputs which satisfy this constraint otherwise the pipeline will fail.
+* j2y only supports conversion of a single object or a single array on stdin, consequently jq-filters specified with yq must only produce outputs which satisfy this constraint otherwise the pipeline will fail.